 When you’re desperate for clarity, your mind grabs onto anything that looks like an explanation.
 And when the world is shouting:

-…it becomes dangerously easy to turn yourself into the villain in a story that was never yours to write.
+…it becomes dangerously easy to turn yourself into the villain and you turn yourself into the cause of something that didn’t come from you.

 Labels can make you doubt your memories, your intentions, your character, and your entire identity as a parent.
 They can make you question the truth you lived.